nsat/space-services-user-guide/Fundamentals.md

 ### Lease Windows
-A lease is the reservation of a system over the time window. `LEASE_ISL` creates an inter-satellite-link between 2 satellites for the excusive use of the user. `LEASE_ADCS` passes attitude control to user code running on the payloads.
+A lease is the reservation of a system over the time window. [`LEASE_ISL`](https://developers.spire.com/tasking-api-docs/#lease_isl) creates an inter-satellite-link between 2 satellites for the excusive use of the user's payloads. [`LEASE_ADCS`](https://developers.spire.com/tasking-api-docs/#lease_adcs) passes attitude control to user code running on the payloads.

 ## Satellite Schedule
 The list of windows for each satellite is held in a schedule.
 The schedule contains all windows, both for contacts created by Spire and for user activities.
 The schedule is synchronized with the satellite at each contact.
+The schedule can be queried with the [`GET /windows`](https://developers.spire.com/tasking-api-docs/index.html#get-windows) API endpoint.

 ## Scheduling Time on a Payload
-A window is inserted into the schedule with the [Tasking API]().
+A window is inserted into the schedule with the [Tasking API](https://developers.spire.com/tasking-api-docs/index.html#post-window).
 The window type controls what payload is reserved.
 A window accepts attitude control information to enable directional control of antennas, apertures, cameras etc.

 ## Uploading Files